-To the Board of Directors and Shareholders of Franklin Quest ${\tt Co.}$
+To the Board of Directors and Shareholders of Franklin Quest Co.

 In our opinion, the consolidated balance sheet and the related consolidated statements of income, of shareholders' equity and of cash flows as of and for each of the two years in the period ended August 31, 1995 present fairly, in all material respects, the financial position, results of operations and cash flows of Franklin Quest Co. and its subsidiaries as of and for each of the two years in the period ended August 31, 1995, in conformity with generally accepted accounting principles.
 These financial statements are the responsibility of the Company's management; our responsibility is to express an opinion on these financial statements based on our audits.
-We conducted our audits of these statements in accordance with generally accepted auditing standards which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+We conducted our audits of these statements in accordance with generally accepted auditing standards which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for the opinion expressed above.
 We have not audited the consolidated financial statements of Franklin Quest Co. for any period subsequent to August 31, 1995.